-The core is a group of 8 courses (24 credits) that are required of all students, regardless of their concentration.
-Students take 2 courses in each of four focus areas: a) Leadership, Organizations and Change b) Social Contexts of Education c) Learners and Learning and d) Inquiry.
+The core is a group of 6 courses (18 credits) that are required of all students, regardless of their concentration.
+Students take courses in each of four focus areas: a) Leadership, Organizations and Change b) Social Contexts of Education c) Learners and Learning and d) Inquiry.
 These broad areas are essential framing lenses for understanding problems of practice in education.

-In the core sequence on Leadership, students learn about facilitating change at an organizational and systems level as well as the individual and classroom level.
-Both classes expose students to a range of cases for considering the complexities of leadership.
+In the core course on Leadership, students learn about facilitating change at an organizational and systems level as well as the individual and classroom level.
+This class exposes students to a range of cases for considering the complexities of leadership.
 In the core sequence on Social Contexts, students learn how to critically analyze the factors (historical, economic, political, sociological, historical, and epistemological) that contribute to shifts in educational theory and practice.
-In the Learners and Learning sequence, the purpose of the first class is to update students' knowledge about learning theory and its uses in practice so that educational leaders know what good learning looks like.
-The second class builds on these principles as they specifically relate to adult learning.
+In the course on Learners and Learning, the purpose is to update students' knowledge about learning theory and its uses in practice so that educational leaders know what good learning looks like.
 The Inquiry sequence of the core is designed to help students gain an understanding of the design components that go into research including the dissertation project they will complete.
 Students gain experience using a range of inquiry tools for solving problems of practice and as well as an understanding of program evaluation and/or action research designs that they are likely to use as scholarly practitioners and educational leaders.